Authentication

 Ask someone from runops to provide your company a

-.:::info warning Those are super secret, and in the wrong hands, can
+client-id and a client-secret.:::info warning Those are super secret, and in the wrong hands, can

 cause some damage (i.e. run tasks on organisation behalf). :::